mykasero/exercism_practice/README.md

 Generators = 1/2

-Not categorized = 26/x
+Not categorized = 26/x 27 - In Progress

-Come back to poker task one day again
+#Come back to poker task one day again